The headline number across the full sample of 1,247 first-touch sends.

 Every FORKOFF send goes out from a named operator with verified LinkedIn presence and a real reply history.
 Recipients can confirm the sender in 30 seconds.
 Vendor benchmarks include role-address senders, scrape-list senders, and unverified domains, all of which depress the cross-industry average.

 All 1,247 first-touch sends were dispatched through ReachInbox between 2026-03-15 and 2026-05-01 across the FORKOFF outreach campaigns (ETHCC sponsors, TOKEN2049 attendee lists, ETH Denver ICP).
-Per-campaign exports were pulled directly from the ReachInbox dashboard via authenticated session and archived to the FORKOFF outreach ledger as CSV.
+Per-campaign exports were pulled directly from the ReachInbox dashboard via authenticated session and archived to the FORKOFF outreach proof as CSV.

 Open events were taken at the campaign-step level using the ReachInbox open tracker.
 The tracker fires on first pixel load and is deduplicated by recipient address and campaign step.
-The per-campaign open-rate and reply-rate snapshots are archived in the FORKOFF outreach ledger and form the canonical source for the numbers reported above.
+The per-campaign open-rate and reply-rate snapshots are archived in the FORKOFF outreach proof and form the canonical source for the numbers reported above.

 Sends that bounced or hit the suppression list were excluded from both the numerator and the denominator.
-The bounce rate across the sample sat between 10.9% and 15.96% and was excluded before computing open rate.
+The bounce rate across the sample sat between 11% and 16% and was excluded before computing open rate.

 Industry, role, and company-size segments were applied post-hoc against the leads CSV columns (company, designation, derived company size).
 Industry was derived from the company column matched against an internal classification list (Web3 / DeFi / RWA, AI / ML, Fintech, B2B SaaS).
 Role was derived from the designation column matched against a 4-bucket schema (Founder, CMO, Head of Sales, IC).
 Company size was pulled from a LinkedIn enrichment lookup against the company URL.